m-bilal7382/Multi-Game-System/README.md

 ## Overview

-This project is a game application designed to play multiple games in one interface.
+This project is a game application designed to play multiple games on one platform.
 It utilizes Borland technology for graphics.
 All users can view the game interface to select different game modules.

 ## ❇️Features